ibrahimmashaly/geth-poa-tutorial/README.md

 For local caching purposes, `puppeth` asks you for a network name. **If it detects this network has been used before, it will pull the network information it has previously stored.**

-Be sure not to use any spaces or hyphens!
+Be sure not to use any spaces, hyphens or capital letters!

 [Top](#table-of-contents)